-When I was little, books covered the end of my bed like a wordy comfort blanket.
+When I was little, books and comics covered the end of my bed like a wordy comfort blanket.

-From Danny Champion of The World to Tales from Shakespeare, Mary Poppins to The Beano, my nose was always in a book.
+From Danny Champion of The World to Tales from Shakespeare, Mary Poppins to The Beano, my nose was always in a story.
 I was the sort of child who prepared for the arrival of a pet dragon and was convinced that pirates lurked in the brambles behind my grandparents’ house.
-I was always certain that something exciting was waiting for me, just around the corner.
+Although I was too shy to tell anyone, I was certain that something exciting was waiting for me, just around the corner.
 I knew this because this was what happened in books.

 Later on I studied English and History, which was a brilliant excuse to read yet more stories.

-Over the years my jobs were quite varied as I wasn’t sure what I wanted to be.
+Over the years my jobs were quite varied as, for a long time, I wasn’t sure what I wanted to be.
 They included being a secretary, a poodle groomer, a shop assistant, a puppeteer, an English tutor, a waitress, an illustrator and a primary school teaching assistant.
 I’ve been lucky to have lived in some interesting places, such as the seaside, busy cities and even on narrowboats.
 All the while I was painting pictures, as well as being a mother to two remarkable small humans.
 This kept me very busy for a long time.

 Then one day I finally realised what it was that I was best at: stories.